inf1nityvv/inf1nityvv/README.md

 I can not fall asleep until I finish what I have started...
 ---

 Thank you for visiting!
-Feel free to reach out if you want to collaborate, discuss ideas or share experiences!
+Feel free to reach out to me if you'd like to collaborate, discuss ideas, or share experiences.